STAMP-project/pitmp-maven-plugin/README.md

 the same project tree:
 ![PMP project](docs/pmp_project.png)

-PMP just extends PIT, it doesn't redefine PIT features, it uses PIT classes.
-PMP runs test suite as PIT does, just extending the list of classes to be mutated the whole project tree, instead of mutating only the classes of the test suite module.
+PMP just extends PIT, it doesn't redefine PIT features.
+PMP runs test suite as PIT does, just extending the list of classes to be mutated to the whole project tree, instead of mutating only the classes of the test suite module.

 Output of PMP